DynamoDS/TuneUp/README.md

 - Dynamo repository cloned and built on the same level of TuneUp repository which means your Dynamo repo and TuneUp repo should exist under the same parent folder.

 ### Result Binaries
-- Everytime 3rd party dev build TuneUp in `Debug` config, they should expect:
+- Everytime one builds TuneUp in `Debug` config, they should expect:
-    - Under `TuneUp\dist\TuneUp`, there is a sample package wrapped up ready for publishment and adoption.
+    - Under `TuneUp\dist\TuneUp`, there is a sample package wrapped up ready for publishing and adoption.
 This would be the un-optimized version.
     - Un-optimized package installed locally for [DynamoVersion] defined in TuneUp/TuneUp.csproj, under DynamoCore and DynamoRevit
-- Everytime 3rd party dev build TuneUp in `Release` config, they should expect:
+- Everytime one builds TuneUp in `Release` config, they should expect:
-Under `TuneUp\dist\TuneUp`, there is a sample package wrapped up ready for publishment and adoption.
+Under `TuneUp\dist\TuneUp`, there is a sample package wrapped up ready for publishing and adoption.
 This would be the optimized version.

 ## Known issues
 - TuneUp does not work with .dyfs (custom nodes) yet.
-- TuneUp does not work in a sementic versioning way, so APIs are not guaranteed to be backward compatible
+- TuneUp binaries are not semantically versioned and are not intended to be built on top of as an API.
+Do not treat these binaries like DynamoCore.
 - TuneUp requires Dynamo 2.5 or higher for access to new extension APIs.
+- When user have TuneUp open, after switching workspace in Dynamo, the first graph run does not give execution time and nodes order.

 ## Testing